How do I Become a Contract Manager?

 Contract management is the method used by Motor Fuel Group (MFG) to operate its network of company owned service stations in the UK.

-A contract manager is a self-employed person who derives his or her income from commission payments* for the sale of motor fuel and from the business he or she runs at the service station.
+A contract manager is a self-employed person who derives his or her income from commission payments* for the sale of motor fuel and profits from the business he or she runs at the service station.
 Payments of commission are made on a daily basis.
 The other business operated by the contract manager at the station will include the forecourt shop and a ‘food to go’ offer when present.

-*Commission is also paid on other products and services which are also offered at specific service stations, such as car wash, vacuum and airline.
+*Commission is also paid on other products and services which are offered at specific service stations, such as car wash, vacuum and airline.

 What are the Principal Responsibilities of the Contract Manager?